peterhinch/micropython-micropower/README.md

 alternative is the larger CR2450 button cell with 540mAH capacity which would provide 5 months running.

-A year's running would be achievable if the circuit were powered from three AA alkaline cells - obviously the regulator would be required in this instance:
+A year's running would be achievable if the circuit were powered from three AA alkaline cells - owing to the 4.5V nominal output the regulator would be required in this instance:

 Power = 141uA + 29uA quiescent = 170uA x 24 x 365 = 1.5AH which is within the nominal capacity of
 these cells.